Kinto/kinto/docs/api/1.x/authentication.rst

 Kinto has no third-party policy included (yet!), and only provides a policy based on Basic Authentication.

-Depending on your use case, you may want to plug Github, Facebook, Google, or your company identity provider.
+Depending on your use case, you may want to plug GitHub, Facebook, Google, or your company identity provider.
 It is rather easy, :ref:`follow our tutorial <tutorial-github>`!

 .. note::